By Andy

-After a series of unfortunate mechanical happenings, were arrived in London ON from Ottawa ON, just before midnight.
+After a series of unfortunate mechanical happenings, we arrived in London ON from Ottawa ON, just before midnight.
 We were kindly greeted by Alan, our local contact and play advocate who had started a conversation about this very visit many months ago.

 Our landing in London, Ontario didn’t just come about by chance, it was through the combined efforts of community partners from 7 organisations including London Children’s Museum, London Public Library, City of London Recreation, Childreach, London Children’s Connection and The Makerbus and carefully pulled together by Alan in his continued pursuit to incorporate more adventurous opportunities for children across London.